Grandkids keeps the heart young

 Have you ever considered travelling with your extended family?

-According to research conducted by the luxury travel network Virtuoso, more and more Canadians are choosing to embark on multigenerational trips.
+According to research by the luxury travel network Virtuoso, more Canadians are choosing to take multigenerational trips.
 Canadians prefer vacations with a significant other and multigenerational travel.
-With over half of the 500 travellers surveyed believing that travel is essential to the development of children, Canadians are opting for long-lasting memories that bring the whole family together as they explore new places.
+With over half of the 500 travellers surveyed believing that travel is essential to children's development, Canadians are opting for long-lasting memories that bring the whole family together as they explore new places.

 CAA Travel Consultants are also seeing the trend, getting more and more inquiries for multigenerational trips that offer something for the whole family.
 “Some tour itineraries are specifically geared towards having points of interest and excursion choices for travellers of all ages,” CAA Travel Consultant Jennifer Cochrane explains.
 “This makes these meaningful family experiences all the more possible.”